ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 We can see that the scan method takes in a **params** object and a **callback** function.

 Clicking on it should take us to the details section on how to use the method.
+There are quite a few additional key:values that can be used to filter the scan.

+The example provided scans the entire Music table, and then narrows the results to songs by the artist "No One You Know" and for each item, only the album title and song title are returned.

 <img src="https://i.imgur.com/WRRTWPW.png" width=500/>

-This above example scans the entire Music table, and then narrows the results to songs by the artist "No One You Know" and for each item, only the album title and song title are returned.

 #### Working With The Scan Method